Sunday, November 15, 2020

 against coarse, mummified clay.

-to slip the pluck of a kestrel.
+evading the pluck of a kestrel.

-other times the fence wizard
+other times, the fence wizard

 sits like speckled dough,

-impossible to snatch
+impossible to snatch,

-could it though, at long last,
+might, at long last,

-choose the talons, as a sage
+to witness, as a sage might,

 such has always been

-the beautiful strategy:
+this wizard's beautiful strategy:

 staccato reconnaissance

-from hairline eyes
+from hairline eyes--

-to reap the truth
+and surmise the truth

 from fragments.